 The general rules described in the previous paragraph do not apply to credit institutions.
-However, in accordance with the Portuguese legal framework for consumer credit (Decree-Law no. 133/2009 of 2 June 2009 (as amended and currently in force), implementing Directive 2008/48/CE on consumer credit agreements), the Annual Percentage Rate of Charge charged by credit institutions to consumers (including in relation to leasing transactions) is limited to a three-month average disclosed by the Bank of Portugal plus one-fourth of that average.
-For the first trimester of 2017, the maximum Annual Percentage Rate of Charge for consumer credit disclosed by the Bank of Portugal is: (i) 14.3 per cent for personal loans (other than loans for specific purposes such as health or education, or financial leases of equipment); (ii) 17.0 per cent for credit cards, credit lines, current accounts or overdraft facilities; (iii) between five point five and six point nine per cent for leasing automobile loans (depending on whether the vehicle is new or used); and (iv) between 10.2 and 12.8 per cent for automobile loans with retention of title (depending on whether the vehicle is new or used).
-Decree-Law no. 133/2009 (as amended in March 2013) limits the maximum Annual Percentage Rate of Charge for consumer credit regarding (i) personal loans (other than loans for specific purposes such as health or education, or financial leases of equipment) to 17.9 per cent, and (ii) credit cards, credit lines, current accounts or overdraft facilities to 21.3 per cent.
+However, in accordance with the Portuguese legal framework for consumer credit (Decree-Law no. 133/2009 of 2 June 2009 (as amended and currently in force), implementing Directive 2008/48/CE on consumer credit agreements), the Annual Percentage Rate of Charge charged by credit institutions to consumers (including in relation to leasing transactions) is limited to a three-month average disclosed by the Bank of Portugal plus a quarter of that average.
+For the first trimester of 2018, the maximum Annual Percentage Rate of Charge for consumer credit disclosed by the Bank of Portugal is: (i) 13.6 per cent for personal loans (other than loans for specific purposes such as health or education, or financial leases of equipment); (ii) 16.4 per cent for credit cards, credit lines, current accounts or overdraft facilities; (iii) between 5.2 and 6.3 per cent for leasing automobile loans (depending on whether the vehicle is new or used); and (iv) between 9.7 and 12.3 per cent for automobile loans with retention of title (depending on whether the vehicle is new or used).
+Decree-Law no. 133/2009, as amended from time to time, limits the maximum Annual Percentage Rate of Charge for consumer credit regarding (i) personal loans (other than loans for specific purposes such as health or education, or financial leases of equipment) to 17.9 per cent, and (ii) credit cards, credit lines, current accounts or overdraft facilities to 21.3 per cent.

-B. Delay Interest:
+B. Delay Interest